guillaumederybel/NFT-Generator-from-layers/README.md

 # NFT-Generator-from-layers
  This repo permits you to create an NFT from various layers you have chosen.
 You can custom the apparition rate of a layer, or of a layer entity.

+ You can create a table to list all layers and entities, and giving them a probability to drop.

 1. Install requirements

 > pip install -r requirements